x64dbg/blog/_posts/04-09-2016-weekly-digest-2.md

 ## Expression functions

-The (currently) undocumented feature of expression functions has been extended with various new functions, see [expressionfunctions.cpp](https://github.com/x64dbg/x64dbg/blob/development/src/dbg/expressionfunctions.cpp#L41) if you want to know more.
+The [expression functions](http://help.x64dbg.com/en/latest/introduction/Expression-functions.html) have been extended with various new functions, see [expressionfunctions.cpp](https://github.com/x64dbg/x64dbg/blob/development/src/dbg/expressionfunctions.cpp#L41) if you want to know more.

 Hint: you can simulate branch tracing with the command `TraceIntoConditional dis.isbranch(cip) || dis.isret(cip)`